Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * Link manually via the **Development section** in Azure Boards

-### Question #50
+### Question #19 💩

 You have a project in Azure DevOps that uses an Azure Boards board and stores code in a GitHub repository.

 The repository contains a file named README.md.

-You need to ensure that README.md includes the status of the work items on the board.
+**You need to ensure that README.md includes the status of the work items on the board. **

 The solution must minimize administrative effort.

 What should you do first?